nderscore/runty/docs/syntax.md

 *   Value expressions and the condition of a conditional expression contain either a **Variable Reference** or a **Function Call**.

     *   **Variable References** are indicated by a `%` followed by a property name or a chain of `.`-separated property names.
 They retrieve values from the dictionary of variables passed to the template at the time of execution.

         ```
         %variableName
         %some.deepValue
         %some.deeper.value
         ```

+        If a value is not found, a variable reference will resolve to an empty string `''`.

     *   **Function Calls** are indicated by a `$` followed by a function name and suffixed with a list of `,`-separated arguments wrapped in `()`'s.